gnulnx/anouman/README.md

     your.site.ip.address   www.example.com   example.com

-**Step 10:** Now point your browser to example.com and you should see you django website.
+**Step 10:** Now point your browser to example.com and you should see your django website.
 Enjoy.